etclabscore/core-geth/docs/core/evmc.md

 }
 ```

-As you can see, individual features -- like EIP1884 -- are translated as proxy signifiers for entire fork configurations
+As you can see, individual features, like EIP1884, are translated as proxy signifiers for entire fork configurations
 (in this case, an Istanbul-featured VM revision).
 This approach, rather than requiring a complete set of the compositional features for any of these given Ethereum forks,
 trades a descriptive 1:1 mapping for application flexibility.
 Pursuing a necessarily complete feature-set -> fork